-After a brief hiatus, let’s return to my alphabetical journey through the National Photography Collection with a brief history of the instrument which links Queen Victoria to the guitarist from rock band Queen.
+After a brief hiatus, let’s return to my alphabetical journey through our collection with a brief history of the instrument which links Queen Victoria to the guitarist from rock band Queen.

-During a visit to the Great Exhibition in 1851, Queen Victoria expressed her delight with the three dimensional effect of a pair of daguerreotypes seen through a binocular view called a stereoscope.
+During a visit to the Great Exhibition in 1851, Queen Victoria expressed her delight with the three-dimensional effect of a pair of daguerreotypes seen through a binocular viewer called a stereoscope.

 The inventor of this instrument, the Scottish scientist Sir David Brewster, subsequently presented the Queen with a stereoscope, thereby sparking a craze for stereoscopic photography.

 Soon stereoscopes were to be found in practically every middle class Victorian parlour.
 The demand for viewers and stereoscopic pairs of photographs was enormous and the leading supplier in the world was the London Stereoscopic Company.

 In 1854 George Swan Nottage founded the London Stereoscope Company at 313 Oxford Street, London.
 Within a couple of years the company name had changed to its more familiar form.
 Nottage, incidentally, went on to become the Lord Mayor of London in 1885 and is buried in St Paul’s Cathedral.

 Adopting the advertising slogan ‘A Stereoscope in Every Home’, within two years the company had sold more than 500,000 stereoscopes and had 10,000 titles in its catalogue of stereo cards.
 By 1858 they claimed to have an incredible 100,000 views available.